purpleladydragons/purpleladydragons.github.io/_posts/2021-12-28-SQL-Performance-Lessons.md

 The biggest issue/takeaway I got from this was that patterns we value in code like abstraction and code reuse can actually be counter-productive in sql.
 I grew up allergic to sql and databases, always using an ORM.
 My experience with rails and django also made it so that I didn't even have to write DDL either.
 I think this allowed me to develop a misunderstanding of how things worked for a long time.
 I've come to appreciate the idea that ORMs are not silver bullets, and for hotpaths, you will inevitably get closer and closer to writing raw sql.

-While I appreciate the desire for raw sql in extreme scenarios, slick gives us such a huge benefit over raw sql strings.
+While I appreciate the desire for raw sql in some scenarios, slick gave us such a huge benefit over raw sql strings.
 It's stupidly easy to typo your sql, but slick is powerfully type-checked.
-It's good to be aware of the pitfalls, but it's still an extremely useful tool for most cases.
+It's good to be aware of the pitfalls, but it's still an extremely useful tool for many cases.